jundalisay/superb/content/en/research/einstein/ether/part-2.md

 The new ether determines the metrical relations in the space-time continuum, e.g. the configurative possibilities of solid bodies as well as the gravitational fields.

-But we do not know whether=
+But we do not know whether:
 - it has an essential share in the structure of the electrical elementary particles constituting matter.
 - it is only in the proximity of ponderable masses that its structure differs essentially from that of the Lorentzian ether
 - the geometry of spaces of cosmic extent is approximately Euclidean.